Skip to main content

 Stephan has been helping companies to bring their Forms applications to the next level and maximize profit for over 20 years.
 He can be seen presenting innovative solutions for Oracle applications at events such as the DOAG (German Oracle Users Group) Conference.

 • 1.
-What will be the new features of Oracle Forms 14?
+What are the new features of Oracle Forms 14?

 • 2.
 How long will Oracle Forms be supported?